SEB-Core/mongoose-recipes/README.md

       password: hashedPassword,
       first: req.body.first,
       last: req.body.last,
-      picture: req.body.picture,
+      picture: req.body.picture
-      recipes: []
     })
     res.send(`Thanks for signing up!`)
-    // This will be an EJS page later...
+    // This can be an EJS page later...
   } catch (error) {
     console.error('An error has occurred registering a user!', error.message) }